 March 13 and 14 2020: The 53rd Annual Chess for Success Oregon State Tournament at the Oregon Convention Center includes team finals for elementary and middle schools and individual finals for elementary (K-4), middle (5, 6, 7, 8), and high school (9-12).
 An entry fee is applicable for students who are not part of Chess for Success clubs.
 Please review the information for finalists.

-TBD: City of Portland will be held in spring at a school in the Portland metro-area.
+TBD: City of Portland will be held in spring at a location in the Portland metro-area.
 All K-12 students are invited to participate, regardless of whether there is a Chess for Success Club at their school or they are home-schooled.
 Entry fees are applicable for students who are not part of Chess for Success.

 Note: Tournaments are not rated.
 Early entry fees are available until Saturday midnight two weeks before the tournament ($21).
 Regular entry fees ($29) apply until Saturday midnight a week before the tournament.
 Late entry fees ($42) are charged if the entry is received after Saturday midnight a week before the tournament through Wednesday midnight before the tournament.
 Entries are not accepted after Wednesday midnight before the tournament and there are no entries accepted on site.